 Song Jun (宋軍), aged 42, is a vice-president of our Company.
 Mr. Song graduated from the Chongqing College of Construction and Architecture (重慶建築工程學院), currently known as Chongqing University (重慶大學), with a degree in architecture and is a qualified PRC architect.
 Mr. Song is responsible for the construction management, supervision and coordination of our property development projects in the Guangzhou region of Guangdong Province (including Zengcheng Phoenix City, Licheng, Huanan Country Garden, Shanwan, Nansha, Qingyuan Fogang districts).
 Prior to joining the Group in 1997, he worked in Hunan Province Jishou City Construction Institute (湖南省吉首市建築規劃勘察設計院) and Elite Architectural Co. with responsibility for architectural design work.
-Since 1997, he has been serving as project manager and project supervisor of Shunde Country Garden Co. responsible for the management of property development.
+Since 1997, he has been serving as project manager and project supervisor of Shunde Country Garden Co. responsible for the management of property development projects.
+Mr. Song has approximately 13 years of experience in the management of property development.

 Xie Shutai (謝樹太), aged 45, is a vice-president of our Company.
 Mr. Xie graduated from Hunan University (湖南大學) with a degree in civil engineering and is a qualified PRC civil engineer.
 He is primarily responsible for the overall management and supervision of our property development projects, and also responsible for the overall management of our hotels and property management companies.
 Prior to joining us in 1997, he worked in Hengyang City Construction Institute (衡陽市建築設計研究院) from 1986 to 1991 responsible for structural design work.
 Mr. Xie worked in Shunde Sanhe Property Development Co., Ltd. from 1992 to 1997 responsible for property management.
-Since 1997, he has been working in Shunde Country Garden Co. and Guangdong Management Co.
-Where he is responsible for the overall property and hotel management of the Group.
-Mr. Xie has approximately 18 years of experience in property management.
+Since 1997, he has been working in Shunde Country Garden Co. and Guangdong Management Co. where he is responsible for the overall property and hotel management of the Group.
+Mr. Xie has approximately 18 years of experience in property management and approximately 13 years of experience in hotel management.

-Wang Zhidun (玉志敦), aged 40, is a vice-president of our Company.
+Wang Zhidun (王志敦), aged 41, is a vice-president of our Company.
 Mr. Wang graduated from Shantou University (汕頭大學) majoring in international business laws and is a qualified PRC lawyer.
 Mr. Wang is responsible for investment development of the Group.
 Prior to joining us in 2003, Mr. Wang was a partner in Guangdong Bowen Law Offices from 1996 to 2003.